 - How quickly can they supply parts to you?

 These are all factors you need to consider when purchasing an LED fixture.
-We have a post discussing the Best Reef LED systems on the market that goes in more details about the best LED lights available in the hobby today.
+We have a post discussing the Best Reef LED systems on the market that goes in more detail about the best-LED lights available in the hobby today.

 Do I need a PAR Meter?

 The main issue with PAR Meters is that they are expensive.
 If you are going for a heavy SPS tank or large mixed reef setup, it might be worthwhile to purchase one given a $200 investment could save you thousands of dollars in lost corals.
 We would recommend an Apogee PAR meter (Quick Note – This post includes affiliate links for which I may make a small commission at no extra cost to you should you make a purchase) if you are looking for one.